c-ehrlich/t3-tutorial-pre/README.md

 HOMEWORK:
 - [ ] add count of how many liked posts a user has, clicking this opens /user/[...id]/liked
 - [ ] a page /user/[...id]/liked that shows anyone's liked posts
+- [ ] pages or modals that shows who a user's followers are, or who a user is following
+- [ ] make the app look good